lucaskienast/Regression/README.md

 - Decision Tree Regression
 - Random Forest Regression

+## Linear Regression
+Linear regression, at it’s core, is a way of calculating the relationship between two variables.
+It assumes that there’s a direct correlation between the two variables, and that this relationship can be represented with a straight line.
+Linear regression creates a linear mathematical relationships between these two variables.
+It enables calculation predicting the dependent variable if the dependent variable is known.

+## Polynomial Regression
+Polynomial Regression is a form of regression analysis in which the relationship between the independent variables and dependent variables are modeled in the nth degree polynomial.
+Polynomial Regression models are usually fit with the method of least squares.The least square method minimizes the variance of the coefficients,under the Gauss Markov Theorem.
+Polynomial Regression is a special case of Linear Regression where we fit the polynomial equation on the data with a curvilinear relationship between the dependent and independent variables.

 ## References

 Abhigyan (2020) Understanding Polynomial Regression.
 Available at: https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18 (Accessed: 25 August 2021)